 We all know that there is many kind of artstyle in anime, for example where the guy was Tall like a normal human being or the guys was drawn like they can turn their body around for like 0,1 sec, Akiba's Trip The Animation was the second one, and guess what, it really fit the whole Cheeky Atmosphere that Akiba's trip had (if that make sense), Gonzo done a pretty good job that's for sure.

-The sound was pretty straight forward, i still remember the Background music cause it was kinda catchy and the OP of the song are decent, and the voice acting are pretty fantastic especially Ahokainen Arisa. (moi~)
+The sound was pretty straight forward, the OP of the song are decent, and the voice acting are pretty fantastic especially Ahokainen Arisa, can't remember anything from the background music tho.

 there's 4 MC here and each of them are very unique (kind of, well not really) im just gonna talk about the Male MC a little bit, which is Denkigai Tamotsu, he's not your typical MC, he had a very relatable personalty, you know, he's not that typical MC where "im gonna help you cause im a good guy".